-Ways Medicare Advantage fraud & risk adjustment fraud can occur – upcoding, chart review, chart mining and more
+How Medicare Advantage fraud & risk adjustment fraud can occur – upcoding, chart review, chart mining and more

-Medicare Advantage and PACE plans commit fraud when they knowingly submit — or have a contractor submit on their behalf — risk-adjustment data to the Centers for Medicare & Medicaid Services (CMS) that are inaccurate or ineligible for payment under CMS rules.
+Medicare Advantage plans commit fraud when they knowingly submit — or have a contractor submit on their behalf — risk-adjustment data to the Centers for Medicare & Medicaid Services (CMS) that are inaccurate or ineligible for payment under CMS rules.

 In many cases, Medicare Advantage fraud occurs by claiming risk-adjustment payments for medical conditions that their members were not treated for and may not even have.
 Program of All-Inclusive Care for the Elderly (PACE) plans also can cheat Medicare in that same way.

-Examples of Medicare Advantage fraud
+How Medicare Advantage fraud occurs – examples

 - Asking coders to look beyond the physician-documented diagnoses and attempt to identify diagnoses based on other evidence in medical charts (e.g., medications, laboratory test results, radiology reports, rule-out diagnoses or problem lists).